Talently-Oficial/design/content/index.md

   Nuxt Architecture.

   #description
   Harness the full power of Nuxt and the Nuxt ecosystem.
   ::

   ::card
   #title
-  Vue Components.
+  Components.

   #description
   Use built-in components (or your own!) inside your content.
+[Ver storybook](/storybook)
   ::

   ::card
   #title
-  Write Markdown.
+  Configuración de tailwind

   #description
   Enjoy the ease and simplicity of Markdown and discover MDC syntax.
+[Ver tailwind](/tailwind-viewer)
   ::
 ::